Conditional Generative Modeling for High-dimensional Marked Temporal Point Processes: Methodology

 We denote the parameters of both models $g$ and $\psi$ using $\theta \in \Theta$.
 The model architecture is presented in Figure~\ref{fig:illustration} (a).

-\paragraph{Connection to marked temporal point processes} The proposed framework, despite being straightforward, draws its statistical inspiration from MTPPs.
-Unlike other recent attempts at modeling point processes, our framework \emph{approximates the conditional probability of events using generated samples} rather than directly specifying the conditional intensity or PDF using a parametric model \cite{du2016recurrent, mei2017neural, omi2019fully, Shchur2020Intensity-Free, zhu2022neural, zhu2021deep}.
+\paragraph{Connection to marked temporal point processes} The proposed framework draws its statistical inspiration from MTPPs.
+Unlike other recent attempts at modeling point processes, our framework \emph{approximates the conditional probability of events using generated samples} rather than directly modeling the conditional intensity in (\ref{eq:cond-intensity}) or PDF in (\ref{eq:cond-prob}) \citep{du2016recurrent, mei2017neural, omi2019fully, Shchur2020Intensity-Free, zhu2022neural, zhu2021deep}.